-- (1) The commodity count calculation is used to determine the number of commodities on the farm; and - (a) Determine if a farm with potatoes has at least 2 commodities to be eligible for WFRP.
+- (1) Only the insured's allowable revenue is insurable.
+Insurance does not extend to any person, including any person having a share in the revenue from commodities produced or purchased for resale during the insurance period. - Insurance is based on the insured's approved revenue.
+The insured must provide a Whole-Farm History Report, Farm Operation Report, Inventory Report (if applicable), Market Animal and Nursery Inventory Report (if applicable), PAW (if applicable), and an Accounts Receivable and Accounts Payable Report to the AIP on or before the SCD. - (2) The commodity count calculation is used to determine the number of commodities on the farm for WFRP purposes; and - (a) Determine if a farm with potatoes has at least two commodities to be eligible for WFRP.
 This is a legislated requirement that there can be no revenue insurance for potatoes unless it is on a 'whole-farm basis.' - (b) Determine if a farm is eligible for higher coverage levels.
 Refer to the SP statement. - (c) Determine if a farm has only one commodity and that commodity is also insurable under another revenue insurance plan such as Revenue Protection, Revenue Protection with the Harvest Price Exclusion, and the Actual Revenue History plan.
 In this case the farm is not eligible for WFRP. - (d) Determine which formula on the SP will be used to calculate the farm diversification discount applied to the premium rate.
-Formulas are based on the number of commodities produced/raised on the farm. - (e) Determine if the farm has two or more commodities, which will receive the whole-farm subsidy.
-If the farm only has one commodity under this count it will receive the basic subsidy.
+Formulas are based on the number of commodities produced/raised on the farm. - (e) Determine if the farm has two or more commodities, which will receive the wholefarm subsidy.
+If the farm only has one commodity under this count it will receive the basic subsidy. - (3) The Commodity Count Calculation is calculated as follows: - (a) Determine the number of commodities on the farm.
+Each separate commodity code on the Farm Operation Report is counted once to determine the number of commodities, regardless of the number of times the commodity code is used; - Example: If two lines are present for cattle with significantly different prices, such as for heifers and steers, and the commodity codes are the same, the expected revenues from these two lines are added together and treated as one commodity. - (b) Divide 1 by the result of (a) and round the result to three decimals.